63 Niche Website Ideas and Successful Site Examples to Inspire You

-NomadicMatt.com is similar to MuscleForLife.com in the fact that Matt Kepnes took his passion and turned it into a legitimate business.
+NomadicMatt.com started as a passion project, a relatively simple travel blog by Matt Kepnes that grew as he stayed determined to take his passion and turned it into a legitimate business.
 If you plan on starting a site in the travel niche, Nomadic Matt's blog is probably a resource you'll be taking a look at pretty frequently when you are analyzing your content.

 The traffic volume he gets is significant when you figure that most people who are interested in travel have disposable income.
 This means they are more likely to spend money on luxury items, making them a perfect buying demographic for products.
 In the past, Matt has had some CPA offers on his posts where he's talked about the best travel credit cards.

 Those offers earn income similar to NerdWallet.com, that when someone clicks his link and applies for a credit card, he gets paid a referral fee.
-It looks like those products are gone now, and he's decided to focus strictly on book sales and keep his blog free of other display advertising (Kudos to you Matt).
+It looks like those products are gone now, and he's decided to focus strictly on book sales, promoting his travel-based business, and display advertising.

 If I had to guess, I'm sure Matt is making at least $50k per month on his book sales seeing as much traffic as he gets.